memoshasinha/design-patterns/README.md

 # design-patterns
-Software design patterns code examples using Java
+Software design patterns code examples using Java.

+This code base is mainly for refering design pattern examples